yonatandudai/Assignment-for-Enqode/part3/README.md

 ```

 ### 3. Add the Component to Your Template
-In the template section of the same component file (e.g., `App.vue`), use the component where you want it to appear:
+In the template section of the same file, use the `ZeroTrustScoreWidget` component where you want it to appear:

 ```html
 <template>